 Don't Hang Outdoor Christmas Lights Till You’ve Read these 10 Safety Tips

-Jokes aside, we’re serious about electrical safety and want to share some general advice for hanging outdoor Christmas lights in a way that’s safe and limits the risks of fire or faults.
-Some of these are common sense, but others may be overlooked or the consequences not considered before it’s too late.
-And this is especially true if it’s your first Christmas decorating the exterior of a home.
+Jokes aside, we’re serious about electrical safety and want to share some general advice for safely hanging outdoor Christmas lights that limit the risks of fire or electrical faults.
+Some of these tips are common sense.
+Others may be things you simply overlook or bear consequences that you don’t consider until it’s too late.
+This is especially true if it’s the first time you’ve decorated the exterior of your home for Christmas.

-Here are 10 tips for safely hanging outdoor Christmas lights:
+So, here are 10 essential tips for safely hanging outdoor Christmas lights.

-Each year before hanging fairy lights, check them over for frayed wiring and if in good condition, test in an accessible powerpoint.
-They may have deteriorated after several years of use or could be faulty out of the box.
+Each year before hanging fairy lights, check them over for frayed wiring.
+If they appear to be in good condition, test them in an accessible powerpoint.
+You want to be certain they’ve not deteriorated after several years of use or are faulty straight out of the box.

 You can test the lights using a handheld tool called a Multimeter.
-Maybe you already have one in the shed?
+You may already have one in the shed.
 If not, they can be purchased from hardware and electronic stores for around $50.
 Use this handheld tool to discover which light is not working and replace it with a spare.

 2. Buy Australian Compliant Fairy Lights

-All Christmas lights sold in stores must be compliant with Australian standards.
-However, purchase cheap fairy lights online, and you could find ones made overseas that don’t meet local safety standards.
-Sure, they work just as well, but if something did go wrong and the lights caused a fire, insurance may not cover the costs of damages.
+All Christmas lights sold in stores, including indoor Christmas lights, must comply with Australian standards.
+However, if you purchase cheap fairy lights online from overseas, you may find they don’t meet local safety standards.
+Sure, they will often work just as well.
+But if something went wrong and the lights caused a fire, home insurance may not cover the costs of damages.

-For your family’s safety and peace of mind, only purchase Australian compliant Christmas lights.
+So, for your family’s general safety and peace of mind, always purchase Australian-compliant Christmas lights.

 3. Only Use Christmas Lights Rated for Outdoors